Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst

 \

-{\sc Acknowledgements.} We acknowledge useful correspondence and conversations with Bettina Eick, Jordan Ellenberg, Cam McLeman, Eamonn O'Brien, and Melanie Matchett Wood.
+{\sc Acknowledgements.} We acknowledge useful correspondence and conversations with Bettina Eick, Jordan Ellenberg, John Labute, Daniel Mayer, Cam McLeman, Eamonn O'Brien, and Melanie Matchett~Wood.
 We are grateful to Jonathan Blackhurst for providing the Appendix.
 We would also like to thank Joann Boston for drawing the figure in Section 2.

 \

 \